 Regenerated cellulose film (RCF) is thin sheet material obtained from a refined cellulose derived from unrecycled wood or cotton.
 RCF may be coated on one or both sides.
 There are specific requirements that need to be adhered when manufacturing RCF that is intended to be brought into contact with foodstuffs.
-European Council Directive 2007/42/EC relating to materials and articles made of regenerated cellulose film intended to come into contact with foodstuffs sets out these requirements.
-These requirements were previously transposed under national legislation, the Materials and Articles in Contact with Food (England) Regulations 2012 (SI 2012/2619).
-Following the UK's exit from the European Union, it has been observed that the full list of authorised substances currently prescribed under Annex II (list of substances authorised in the manufacture of regenerated cellulose film) of Council Directive 2007/42/EC should be fully set out within Materials and Articles in Contact with Food (England) Regulations 2012 for ease of reference.
+Prior to EU Exit, these requirements were set out in Commission Directive 2007/42/EC relating to materials and articles made of regenerated cellulose film intended to come into contact with foodstuffs.
+These requirements were transposed by the Materials and Articles in Contact with Food (Wales) Regulations 2012 (SI 2012/2705).
+Following the UK's exit from the European Union, it has been observed that the full list of authorised substances currently prescribed by reference to Annex II (list of substances authorised in the manufacture of regenerated cellulose film) of Commission Directive 2007/42/EC should be fully set out within Materials and Articles in Contact with Food (Wales) Regulations 2012 for ease of reference.

-Under the Materials and Articles in Contact with Food (England) Regulations 2012 (as amended), it is proposed to incorporate the full list of authorised substances currently prescribed under Annex II (list of substances authorised in the manufacture of regenerated cellulose film) of Council Directive 2007/42/EC relating to materials and articles made of regenerated cellulose film intended to come into contact with foodstuffs.
-The proposed location will be to list these within a schedule in the Materials and Articles in Contact with Food (England) Regulations 2012.
+Under the Materials and Articles in Contact with Food (Wales) Regulations 2012, it is proposed to incorporate the full list of authorised substances currently prescribed under Annex II (list of substances authorised in the manufacture of regenerated cellulose film) of Directive 2007/42/EC relating to materials and articles made of regenerated cellulose film intended to come into contact with foodstuffs.

+The proposed location will be to list these within a schedule in the Materials and Articles in Contact with Food (Wales) Regulations 2012.
 This includes the first part for uncoated regenerated cellulose film, which concerns permitted additives under the headings of softeners and other additives (consisting of first class, second class, third class - anchoring agent and fourth class).
 The second part for coated regenerated cellulose film consists of permitted additives and coatings (consisting of polymers, resins, plasticisers, other additives and solvents).

 This will provide clarity to business operators that these substances are permitted for use in coated or uncoated regenerated cellulose film intended to come into contact with foodstuffs, subject to any specific individual restrictions.
-Including this list of authorised substances within the national regulations will also enable additions to the retained list given that we will assess new substances for authorisation under the Regulated Product Approvals Procedure.
-It will also be possible to assess existing authorised substances should new evidence relating to their safety be brought to our/the FSA and FSS's attention.
+Including this list of authorised substances within the Welsh regulations will also facilitate additions to the retained list given that we will assess new substances for authorisation under the Regulated Product Approvals Procedure.
+It will also facilitate the assessment of existing authorised substances should new evidence relating to their safety be brought to the FSA and FSS's attention.